llm-bible/llm-bible.github.io/index.md

 ## Chat with the LLM Bible Bot

+LLM-Bible Bot is an expert on all the papers you will find on the site, which is currently well over 10,000.
 Feel free to ask any questions related to Large Language Models (LLMs) or research resources here:

 <div class="chat-container">
   <div class="chatbox">